Iyorchia Ayu: Obasanjo Cabinet

-Later career
+Other activities

 After falling out with Obasanjo, Ayu left the PDP and joined the Action Congress (AC).

+Head of Atiku's campaign

 He was head of the campaign to elect Vice President Atiku Abubakar as president on the AC platform in April 2007.

+Ayu's arrest

 In February 2007, Ayu was arrested and later arraigned by a federal court on charges of terrorism.
 He was later released on bail.

 In March 2007, he spoke out against the failure of the Independent National Electoral Commission (INEC) to include Atiku's name on the list of candidates.

+PDP's national chairman

+On October 31, 2021, Ayu emerged as the new national chairman of the Peoples Democratic Party (PDP).

+Ayu, a consensus candidate for the position, took over the leadership of the main opposition party alongside 20 others elected into various positions within the PDP National Working Committee.

+On March 26, 2023, Iyorchia Ayu who was the national chairman of the PDP, was suspended by the party.
+The suspension of Ayu was effected by the Ward Executive of the party in Igyorov Ward of Gboko Local Government Area, LGA, of Benue state.